 Where to stay for a winter Zion trip

 The good news about visiting a popular national park like Zion in the off-season is that you have a lot more options when it comes to accommodation.

 And not only do you have a lot more options available, but you can usually find a place to stay for a much lower price than if you were visiting in the busy summer months.

 There are 3 options I'd recommend when it comes to accommodation at/near Zion:

 1. Staying in Zion National Park

-There's one national park lodge within Zion National Park, plus a couple campgrounds that usually stay open through the winter.
+There's one national park lodge within Zion National Park, plus at least one campground that usually stays open through the winter.
 Campgrounds and the lodge can fill up months in advance, but winter is usually the season with the least amount of demand.

 Zion Lodge is most affordable during the winter, too; you can often find rooms under $180 per night!
 The Zion Lodge offers both hotel-style rooms and suites, along with private cabins you can rent.
 There's an on-site restaurant, too.

 Just outside of the park, you might also consider Zion Ponderosa Ranch Resort, which offers all sorts of accommodation options and activities.